seathasky/FF14-MAC_ModSupport/README.md

  <br>

 <h2><img src="https://i.imgur.com/MkD6117.gif">Bleeding Edge MoltenVK Builds</h2>
-<div align="left"> <h5>The very latest MoltenVK builds for public testing can be found <a href="https://github.com/seathasky/FF14-MAC_ModSupport/tree/main/Public%20Testing">here</a> in our public testing section.
+<div align="left"> <h5>The very latest MoltenVK builds for public testing can be found in our public testing section.
 Report any issues in our issue tracker if you decide to use these.</h5>

 </div><br>